 Blue Sable

-If a dog can produce black pigment (B/-) but is homozygous recessive for color dilution at the D-Locus (d/d) all black pigment will turn to a blue, grey, or slate color.
+If a dog can produce black pigment (B/-) but is homozygous recessive for color dilution at the D-Locus (d/d), then all its black pigment will turn to a blue, gray, or slate color.

-A blue-based shaded sable can have a very distinct and shiny look caused by the blue overcast on its back.
+A blue-based shaded sable can have a very distinct look caused by the blue overcast on its back.

 Lilac Sable